 Kadence International Unveils New Brand Identity Reflecting Company's Commitment to Raise the Impact of Research

 TOKYO, Aug.
-23, 2022 /CNW/ -- Kadence International unveiled a new brand identity, reflecting the company's mission-driven approach to market research.
+24, 2022 /PRNewswire/ -- Kadence International unveiled a new brand identity, reflecting the company's mission-driven approach to market research.
 The new modern and playful look and feel echo Kadence International's brand philosophy, both within the organization and outside of it.

 Kadence International's timely brand refresh gives new meaning to all facets of its identity, from positioning itself within the market research industry and its approach to client strategy to extending its visuals, color palette, slogan, and core values.